 - A satisfactory report from the director of the training department.
 This report may be generated in a similar fashion to the in-training assessment process for ANZCA trainees.
 Registrars must produce this satisfactory report of training from their supervisor before they are permitted to sit for the examination.

-- Success in the JCCA examination
+- Success in the JCCA examination.

 The JCCA, in liaison with ANZCA, inspects and accredits the ARS/AST training posts for these registrars, and oversees the examination process in anaesthesia.
 The training posts are mainly in ANZCA accredited hospitals, but there are some in ANZCA non-accredited hospitals.
 All hospitals accredited for ANZCA training are accepted for accreditation as a training post upon submission of relevant documentation relating to the GP anaesthesia training to be offered by the hospital.

-The curriculum can be downloaded below.
+The curriculum and its associated documentation can be downloaded from the links below.

 - Registrar enrolment in training